Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Methodology

 The loss function of classification training on seen domains is presented as follows (as illustrated in Figure \ref{flow} step \textcircled{2}):

 Note that the training is performed over the updated feature extractor parameters $\theta^{m+1}$ in DAL.
 As such, the parameters are updated as follows:

-where the $\beta$ is the step size.
+where the $\beta$ is the classification learning rate.
 Here the updated parameter $\theta^{m+1}_n$ is involved in the calculation of training loss.
 It also means that we need the second derivative with respect to $\theta$, while minimizing the loss function \ref{train_ob}.

-After finishing the classification task on seen domains, we evaluate the performance on cross domains $S_c$ to boost the objective classification model.
+After finishing the classification task on seen domains, we evaluate the performance on cross domains $S_c$ to boost the classification model.
 This process simulates the virtual train/test settings.
-The evaluation is performed on the updated parameters $\theta$ and $\varphi$ (as illustrated in Figure \ref{flow} step \textcircled{3}).
+The evaluation is performed on the updated parameters $\theta^{m+2}_n$ and $\varphi^{m+1}_n$ (as illustrated in Figure \ref{flow} step \textcircled{3}).
 More concretely, this evaluation come up with the cross domain validation loss:

 The loss function of cross domain validation is as follows:

 Finally, as illustrated in Figure \ref{flow} step \textcircled{2}, \textcircled{4} and \textcircled{5}, we update our classification model by adding the training loss $\mathcal{L}_{train}$ and cross domain validation loss $\mathcal{L}_{val}$ at the end of each iteration: